oVirt/ovirt-site/source/sla/vnic-profiles.html.md

     -   If the network exists, and has profiles, prefer selecting a vnic profile the user has permissions on, else, any other arbitrary profile with event log.
 *   Vnic profile with port-mirroring will not be allowed to be created implicitly.
 *   When a Template is created from a VM the VNIC Profile will be kept along with the VNIC.
 When a VM is created from template the VNIC Profiles will be taken from the template's VNICs.

-The OVF will contain the Vnic Profile name and the network- name as its sub-element:

-*   Network Interface
-    -   Profile Name
-        -   Network Name

-The Network Name on Vnic level will be deprecated.

 ##### Backward Compatibility